 If you are arriving later in the evening then we are happy to shop on your behalf for some basic groceries, but please allow us 7 days notice.

-A damage deposit is required and will be refunded in full within seven days of the end of your holiday unless the accommodation or it's contents are damaged or the accommodation is left in a condition that necessitates extra cleaning time to return it to the high standard in which it is presented.
+A damage deposit is required on arrival and will be refunded at the end of your holiday unless the accommodation or it's contents are damaged or the accommodation is left in a condition that necessitates extra cleaning time to return it to the high standard in which it is presented.

 A full copy of our terms and conditions are available on request and are included on the booking form.